 Sweaty Palms also known as Hyperhidrosis is a condition in which body experiences an increased sweating or perspiration which is more than what is required for regulation of body temperature.

 Hyperhidrosis can affect the whole body or some specific parts like Feet, Hands, Armpits, and the groin.
-These parts are mostly affected due to high concentration of sweat by sweat glands.
+These parts are mostly affected due to the high concentration of sweat by sweat glands.

-Common symptoms of Hyperhidrosis includes excessive Sweat for various body parts like Hands, Armpits, Feet and Groin.
+Common symptoms of Hyperhidrosis includes excessive Sweat for various body parts like Hands, Armpits, Feet, and Groin.

 In order to test a candidate for Sweaty Palms the Medical Officer asks the candidate to tightly close his fist and then he will put his one finger in your palm and will ask you to hold it tightly.
 He will try to free his finger and if he is successful in doing that easily then Problem starts for you, but if you are able to hold his finger then you don’t have Hyperhidrosis.
-You can perform the similar test in your home to test weather you are free form Hyperhidrosis or not.
+You can perform the similar test in your home to test whether you are free to form Hyperhidrosis or not.

 Some additional factors causing Hyperhidrosis are due to a disorder of the pituitary or thyroid glands, diabetes mellitus, menopause, gout, tumors, mercury poisoning, or certain drugs.

-Hyperhidrosis can have strong emotional effect on individual’s life also it can physiological effects such as dehydration, skin infections and cold and clammy hands.
+Hyperhidrosis can have a strong emotional effect on individual’s life also it can physiological effects such as dehydration, skin infections and cold and clammy hands.

-There are various treatments for Sweaty Palms however you must consult a doctor before starting any of the below mentioned treatment options.
+There are various treatments for Sweaty Palms however you must consult a doctor before starting any of the below-mentioned treatment options.